ahmadlaiq/ahmadlaiq/README.md

 <h1 align="center">Hi! <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="40px" />, I'm Laiq</h1>

-An Computer Science Student who loves to create and share projects about web technology!
-I've enjoyed PHP and Javascript and make it the main language in creating a project.
+An Web Developer who loves to create and share projects about web technology!
+I've enjoyed Javascript and make it the main language in creating a project.

-- 🔭 I’m currently studying Computer Science at <a href="https://uisi.ac.id/">Internasional Semen Indonesia University</a>
+- 🔭 I’m currently learning about Javascript
-- 🌱 I’m currently learning about Laravel and ReactJS
+- 🌱 I’m currently focusing about Laravel and VueJS
-- 💬 Feel free to ask me about Web Develompent
+- 📫 Feel free to ask me about Web Develompent
-- 📫 How to reach me: ahmadlaiq97@gmail.com
 - ⚡ Fun fact: I'am like Hiking and Playing Bridge
+- 💬 “Information is the oil of the 21st century, and analytics is the combustion engine.” – Peter Sondergaard

 ### Github Statistic